top of page

 Empower Through Recognition

-Our mission is to uplift and acknowledge the contributions of black professionals by fostering a sense of community and providing networking opportunities.
+Our mission is to uplift and acknowledge the contributions of urban professionals by fostering a sense of community and providing networking opportunities.
 Through our annual Black Excellence Fundraising Gala and Awards Ceremony, we aim to highlight the achievements and impact of our honorees.

 bottom of page